SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 ```

 > Note:
 > Defining two `hasAggregation` matchers can also match two different aggregation items.
-To ensure that one item fulfills all criteria, an all criteria-matcher should be defined in the same `hasAggregation` call.
+To ensure that one item fulfills all criteria, an all-criteria-matcher should be defined in the same `hasAggregation` call.
 >
 >